avoshell/100-days-of-code/log.md

 **Thoughts:** 25% done!
 Still trying to balance using current skills in projects and learning new skills but feeling more confident about setting up/planning projects and looking ahead to anticipate changes or if I will need to learn a new skill.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 26: February 1, 2017

+**Today's Progress**: Worked on responsiveness of site and formatting images for each breakpoint.

+**Thoughts:** Figuring out how to best use images without slowing down site, debating on how to edit images for site.
+Also, kicking myself for not 100% following mobile-first rules for CSS.
+Looking more into component styling.

+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)